 All learning at Hope Community School, Sidcup reflects the importance of developing the whole child.
 We have a created an engaging curriculum which inspires and excites pupils, resulting in outstanding learning outcomes.

 The ethos of our school is based around developing adventure, openness, creativity, excellence and values in our children.
-In line with original vision for Hope project based learning is planned for EYFS and is developed through the school as it grows.
+The learning journey is carefully crafted right through from EYFS and to the end of year 6.
 We believe learning should be engaging and challenging.
 At Hope, we integrate learning holistically with ‘real life’ and the community across all subjects.

 The thread of Christian values, including respect, hospitality, generosity, care for others, engaging in our community and putting others before yourself are at Hope's core, central to everything, every day and enhances the moral, social, intellectual and spiritual life of the school.
 These values are explored further during planned PSHE learning, during Collectives and when visitors come to the school.
 We include everyone, irrespective of faith or anything else.